Cost of Eating in Eastern Ontario

 Food insecurity refers to the inadequate or insecure access to food due to a lack of money.
 Food insecurity ranges in severity from being worried about running out of food to not being able to afford a balanced diet to going hungry.2

-According to the most recent Canadian Income Survey (CIS) data currently available at the public health unit level, from 2018 to 2020, in the EOHU area:
+According to the most recent Canadian Income Survey (CIS) data available at the public health unit level, from 2018 to 2020, in the EOHU area:

 Impact of Food Insecurity